Anti-communism: Left-wing anti-communism

-Since the split of the communist parties from the socialist Second International to form the Marxist–Leninist Third International, social democrats have been critical of communism for its anti-liberal nature.
+Since the split of the Communist parties from the socialist Second International to form the Marxist–Leninist Third International, social democrats have been critical of Communism for its anti-liberal nature.
 Examples of left-wing critics of Marxist–Leninist states and parties are Friedrich Ebert, Boris Souvarine, George Orwell, Bayard Rustin, Irving Howe, and Max Shachtman.
-The American Federation of Labor has always been strongly anti-communist.
-The more leftist Congress of Industrial Organizations purged its Communists in 1947 and has been staunchly anti-communist ever since.
-In Britain, the Labour Party strenuously resisted Communist efforts to infiltrate its ranks and take control of locals in the 1930s.
-The Labour Party became anti-communist and Labour Prime Minister Clement Attlee was a staunch supporter of NATO.
+The American Federation of Labor was always strongly anti-communist.
+The more left-wing Congress of Industrial Organizations purged its communists in 1947 and was staunchly anti-communist afterwards.
+In the United Kingdom, the Labour Party strenuously resisted Communist efforts to infiltrate its ranks and take control of locals in the 1930s.
+The Labour Party became anti-communist and UK Prime Minister Clement Attlee was a staunch supporter of NATO.

-There are also anti-communist anarchists, despite anarcho-communism being the most common anarchist school of thought.
-Anti-communist anarchists are predominantly made up of anti-civ and other green anarchists, who critique communism for its need of industrialisation.
+Despite anarchist communism being an anarchist school of thought, there are also anarchists who oppose communism.
+Anti-communist anarchists include anarcho-primitivists and other green anarchists, who critique communism for its need of industrialisation and its perceived authoritarianism.

-Liberals
+Liberalism

 In The Communist Manifesto, Karl Marx and Friedrich Engels outlined some provisional short-term measures that could be steps towards communism.
 They noted that "these measures will, of course, be different in different countries.
-Nevertheless, in most advanced countries, the following will be pretty generally applicable".
+Nevertheless, in most advanced countries, the following will be pretty generally applicable."
 Ludwig von Mises described this as a "10-point plan" for the redistribution of land and production and argued that the initial and ongoing forms of redistribution constitute direct coercion.
 Neither Marx's 10-point plan nor the rest of the manifesto say anything about who has the right to carry out the plan.
 Milton Friedman argued that the absence of voluntary economic activity makes it too easy for repressive political leaders to grant themselves coercive powers.
 Friedman's view was also shared by Friedrich Hayek and John Maynard Keynes, both of whom believed that capitalism is vital for freedom to survive and thrive.
+Ayn Rand was strongly anti-communist.
+She argued that Communist leaders typically claim to work for the common good, but many or all of them were corrupt and totalitarian.

-At the end of World War One, liberal internationalists developed an early opposition to the Bolshevik regime, which they saw as betraying the war effort with peace with Germany, followed by annexed portions of the Soviet Union losing their self-determination.
+At the end of World War I, liberal internationalists developed an early opposition to the Bolshevik regime, which they saw as betraying the war effort with peace with Germany, followed by annexed portions of the Soviet Union losing their self-determination.
 Later, knowledge of Stalinist show trials and other repressions in the USSR, from 1922 onward, led to a liberal anti-communist consensus by the start of WWII, which temporarily gave way during the WWII alliance with the Soviet Union.
 Historian Richard Powers distinguishes two main forms of anti-communism during the period, liberal anti-communism and countersubversive anti-communism.
 The countersubversives, he argues, derived from a pre-WWII isolationist tradition on the right.
-Liberal anti-communists believed that political debate was enough to show Communists as disloyal and irrelevant, while countersubversive anticommunists believed that Communists had to be exposed and punished.
+Liberal anti-communists believed that political debate was enough to show Communists as disloyal and irrelevant, while countersubversive anti-communists believed that Communists had to be exposed and punished.